 CREEPING JUNIPER (Juniperus horizontalis)

 These ground-hugging conifers are prized for their feathery needles, which range in color from blue-green to gold, depending on the cultivar.
-In winter, the foliage color often deepens, providing year-round interest.
-Sturdy and adaptable, creeping juniper thrives in a wide range of tough environments including coastal climates, rocky soils, and dry conditions.
+In winter, color often deepens, providing year-round interest.
+Sturdy, adaptable, and thrives in tough environments including coastal climates, rocky soils, and dry conditions.

 Height/spread: 3 to 6 inches tall, spreads 8 to 10 feet